fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 0x4A: completedRow, which is bounded by the board height, or 20
 0x4F: holdDownPoints, which is bounded by the board height, or 20
-      there's a glitch that can allow pushdown points to stack, but this can only happen at the start of each game, and is still an upper bound of 2*20 = 40
+      there's a glitch that can allow pushdown points to stack, but this can only happen at the start of each game, meaning scores are still fine
 0x50: low byte of lines, which is between 0x00 and 0x99 inclusive
 0x53: low byte of score, which is between 0x00 and 0x99 inclusive
 0x54: middle byte of score, which is between 0x00 and 0x99 inclusive